pantheon-systems/documentation/source/content/optimize-site-traffic.md

 Consult our doc for a list of [WordPress best practices](/wordpress-best-practices), and how to [avoid XML-RPC attacks](/wordpress-best-practices#avoid-xml-rpc-attacks) in particular.

-In addition to your other WordPress security practices, help thwart **brute force attacks** that attempt to access your `wp-admin` dashboard and hyperinflate traffic to your site in the process.
+In addition to your other WordPress security practices, take steps to thwart **brute force attacks** that attempt to access your `wp-admin` dashboard and hyperinflate traffic to your site:

 1. Create a separate administrator account with a strong password, then remove the `admin` account.
 1. Use a plugin to [limit login attempts](https://wordpress.org/plugins/search/limit+login+attempts/).
 1. Consider adding a [honeypot](https://wordpress.org/plugins/search/honeypot/) plugin to lure and ban bad bots.

 ## Configure favicon.ico to Serve a Static Image

-The CMS tries to serve the favicon file, but if it can’t find one in the defined path, it will attempt to generate one through PHP.
-While Pantheon does not count static assets against your traffic limit, generating an asset on each request the way favicon is in this case, does.
+Pantheon does not count static assets against your traffic limit.
+However, if the CMS cannot find a favicon in the defined path, it will attempt to generate one through PHP on each request.
+Asset generation requests such as these are counted as traffic.
 In addition, since Pantheon locks down all directories except the file upload directories (`wp-contents/upload` on WordPress, or `sites/default/files` on Drupal), the CMS can’t save the file back to the path it’s generating.

 This issue affects both WordPress and Drupal sites, but the request path will vary between the two platforms.
 On WordPress, it often appears as a `favicon.ico` file in the root directory.
 In Drupal (specifically Drupal 8), it shows up as a system path.